pieberrykinnie/second-year-guide/2-recommended-course-plans.md

 | COMP 2450        | MATH 2150        ||
 | MATH 2080        | STAT 2400        ||

 If you want to experience the rigor of pure mathematics (and/or get your free Minor done early), this is an alternative.
-Note that you don't miss out on third year courses as the one that require STAT 2800, which can be taken Fall, is offered in Winter (3030); the rest only requires STAT 2400.
+Note that you don't miss out on third year courses as the one that requires STAT 2800, which can be taken Fall, is offered in Winter (3030); the rest only requires STAT 2400.

 ### If you haven't done MATH 1240/1300